svetasmirnova/mysqlcookbook/cmdline.md

 It’s also possible to make a script directly executable.
 The procedure differs for Unix and Windows.
 Both procedures are described here.

-On Unix, to make a script directly executable, include a line at the top of the file that begins with #! and that specifies the pathname of the program that should execute the script.
+On Linux, to make a script directly executable, include a line at the top of the file that begins with #! and that specifies the pathname of the program that should execute the script.
 Here is a script named *perldemo2.pl* with a #! line that names the perl program (if *perl* is not located at */usr/bin/perl* on your system, change the pathname):